stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 ### Validation with check-jsonschema

-The [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) tool checks YAML files against the relevant schema.
-It includes copies of schemas for popular tools, and provides [hooks](https://check-jsonschema.readthedocs.io/en/stable/precommit_usage.html#supported-hooks) for their files that work offline.
-You can configure it to use other schemas, including your own schemas.

 The schemas for YAML formats are [JSON Schemas](https://json-schema.org/).
-Each schema is a JSON file.
+Each schema is a JSON file that describes JSON or YAML.
 Vendors publish the schemas for their products to the [Schema Store](https://www.schemastore.org/).
 You can [create your own schemas](https://json-schema.org/learn/getting-started-step-by-step).

-Modern text editors use JSON Schemas for autocompletion and error-checking, which means that both editors and tools like `check-jsonschema` apply the same validation rules.
+Modern text editors like Zed and Visual Studio Code use JSON Schemas for autocompletion and error-checking.
+They automatically download schemas from the Schema Store.
+This means that both editors and tools like `check-jsonschema` apply the same rules.

+The [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) tool checks YAML files against the relevant schema.
+It includes copies of schemas for popular tools, can use other schemas, including your own schemas.
+It also provides [hooks for pre-commit](https://check-jsonschema.readthedocs.io/en/stable/precommit_usage.html#supported-hooks).

 ## Running Tools with pre-commit